priyeshchavan2003/Greenspot/README.md

 ---

-## developer
+## Developer

-priyesh chavan - developed the basic structure of the project and working on future improvement.
+- Priyesh chavan - developed the basic structure of the project and working on future improvement.